kaorahi/katawrap/README.md

-# katawrap: batch analyzer of the game Go powered by KataGo
+# katawrap: simplify batch analysis of SGF collections with KataGo

 This is just a wrapper script to extend [katago analysis](https://github.com/lightvector/KataGo/blob/v1.11.0/docs/Analysis_Engine.md) for casual use on the command line: